DBGConline/DBGC_distance-based_group_contribution/QMCalculation/ReadMe.txt

 default the standard orientation in the .log file will be used, if the key word like nosym used, the code tmp_m = pattern_standard.match(tmp_line) should be replaced with tmp_m = pattern_input.match(tmp_line).

-The ouput files will appear in the directory _e_conformerB3LYPGjfs.
+The output files will appear in the directory _e_conformerB3LYPGjfs.
 Firstly, an energy ranking will be concluded, and several conformers with relatively low energy will be used for the next B3LYP optimization.
 For reference, the energy collection is saved as EnergyCollection.xlsx in the directory _d_conformerPM6Gjfs.
 In the directory _e_conformerB3LYPGjfs, every sub-directory named like CnH2n+2_#_1_opt_B3L is an independent